tsgates/arch-wiki-markdown/wiki/Mirrors.md

 > Choosing a local mirror

-The simple way is to edit mirrorlist file by placing a local mirror at the top of the list. pacman will then use this mirror for preference.
+The simple way is to edit the mirrorlist file by placing a local mirror at the top of the list. pacman will then use this mirror for preference.

-Alternativley the pacman.conf file can be edited by placing a local mirror before the line sourcing the mirrorlist file, i.e. where it says "add your preferred servers here".
+Alternatively /etc/pacman.conf can be edited by placing a local mirror before the line sourcing the mirrorlist file, i.e. where it says "add your preferred servers here".
 It is safer if you use the same server for each repository.

 Official mirrors
 ----------------